stallmanifold/ModPow/README.md

 # ModAL (Modular Arithmetic Library)
-This library implements fast modular arithmetic for big number and fixed width integer arithmetic in Rust.
-This is useful for cryptographic applications in particular.
+This library implements modular arithmetic for big number and fixed width integer arithmetic in Rust.
+The eventual goal for this library is to be a fast number theory library for  cryptographic applications.

 # Dependencies
-ModAL presently requires a nightly version of Rust (>= 1.11 nightly) because it uses some unstable testing features.
+ModAL presently requires a nightly version of ```rust (>= 1.11 nightly)``` since it uses benchmark testing features not available in the stable version.